LIGHTSTONE GENERATION ENSURES STEADY ELECTRIC POWER PLANT OPERATIONS IN THE MIDWEST

 Lightstone Generation owns and runs four geographically dispersed electric power plants in the U.S., totaling 5,200 megawatts of generation.
 Its staff plant operators needed to be able to remotely start and stop the power plants to keep operations humming.

-To ensure remote starts happened on time, Lightstone Generation implemented Cradlepoint solutions including LTE-enabled COR Series routers for always-on connectivity, NetCloud Manager for cloud management, and perimetersecured overlay networks through NetCloud Perimeter.
-Now, plant operators can securely and remotely start power plant operations from anywhere.
+To ensure remote starts happened on time, Lightstone Generation implemented Cradlepoint’s NetCloud Service for IoT, delivered through LTE routers and including cloud management as well as SD-Perimeter technology for device-to-cloud IoT security.
+Now plant operators can securely and remotely start power plant operations from anywhere.

 Lightstone is a private equity firm that acquired the four electric power plants scattered from Ohio to Indiana — Waterford Power LLC, Darby Power LLC, Lawrenceburg Power LLC, and Gavin Power LLC.
 The company generates and sells electric power for the Ohio deregulated market, and the plants are dispatched over the PJM Interconnect — the organization that coordinates the movement of wholesale electricity.